Ilyaki/SplitScreen/README.md

 # SplitScreen
 Stardew Valley mod that enables split screen multiplayer with multiple controllers.

-Mod works by running multiple instances of StardewModdingAPI.exe SplitScreen allows input to be received and used by inactive windows
+Mod works by running multiple instances of StardewModdingAPI.exe, SplitScreen allows input to be received and used by inactive windows

 Breakdown of mod:
 - Game1.game1.InactiveSleepTime = 0 : no fps throttling when window inactive